Animal welfare in the United Kingdom: Sentencing for animal cruelty

 The previous maximum jail term of 51 weeks in prison for animal neglect and cruelty was criticised as being too lenient.
 In 2013, Adrian Sanders, a Liberal Democrat politician, argued for sentences to be doubled to two years in prison.

 In practice, the previous maximum jail term of 51 weeks was often not applied.
 Tried in magistrates courts, animal cruelty cases are considered summary offences, with magistrates' courts only permitted to sentence people to a maximum of six months jail time.

 In Northern Ireland in 2016, animal-welfare-related amendments to the Justice (No.2) Bill were passed by the Northern Ireland Assembly.
 As of April 2016, the Bill is awaiting royal assent.
 The amendments gave Northern Ireland the toughest penalties for animal cruelty anywhere in the UK or Ireland.
 The maximum sentence available for cases heard in Magistrates Courts increased from six to twelve months in 2016.
 The maximum fine has risen from £5,000 to £20,000.
 In Crown Courts, where more serious cases are heard, the maximum sentence for animal cruelty has increased from two to five years.

 A new Animal Welfare (Sentencing) Bill which enables tougher prison sentences of up to five years, received Royal Assent on 29 April 2021 and came into force on 29 June 2021.

+Analysis undertaken by the Sentencing Council in 2023 showed that between 2011 and 2021, sentences for causing unnecessary suffering to animals fell from 993 in 2011 to 336 in 2021.
+The decrease in volume should be interpreted in the context of the COVID-19 pandemic in the United Kingdom which resulted in a lockdown in March 2020.